 The white dog said to them, 'Come to me tomorrow morning.'

-In the same book a Satyakama Gabala is instructed by a bull, the fire, a flamingo, a diver-bird, and also his chosen teacher.
+In the same book, a Satyakama Gabala is instructed by a bull, the fire, a flamingo, a diver-bird, and also his chosen teacher.
 All the animals are symbolic of things spiritual, Max Müller presumes.
 If so, what is the chosen teacher symbolic of?
-The inner Self.
+It could well be an inner Self.
 [See Chandogya Upanishad 1.4.5-10]